-One of the key characteristics of the new generation network (NGN) environment is a necessity that the network is capable of handling an ever-increasing demand uncertainty, both in volume and time.
+One of the key requirements of the new generation network (NGN) environment is that the network is capable of handling an ever-increasing demand uncertainty, both in volume and time.
 In such environment, very often the total traffic demands exceed the available network capacity, and the traffic classes with higher priority could occupy the entire network capacity leaving no space for traffic flows with lower priority.
 Proper adaptation mechanisms could give acceptable results in adequate bandwidth allocation to the traffic variation and in fair treatment of all traffic classes.
+In the paper [1] was carried out testing of proposed adaptation layer in the case of normal network load.
+Mechanisms used for bandwidth allocation should be able to manage requests by taking into account at least three parameters: class of service, priority and the requested bandwidth.
+Several research works in the field of bandwidth management, including [20] [21], have taken in consideration only two parameters out of those three.
+We used all three parameters in our algorithm, as can be seen in generic architecture of adaptation layer (Fig. 1) and in flow chart (Fig. 2).
 The fairness in the resource allocation among traffic flows depends on algorithm used during the process of adaptation to the real conditions of traffic load.
 The fairness of adaptation algorithm represents the ability of the model to distribute available resources in such manner that the probability of traffic blocking for any particular traffic class is the same as the overall blocking probability.
-We can use ratio P_i of the allocated resources G_i to the requested resources B_i of the particular traffic flow demand $(P_i = \frac{G_i}{B_i} x 100)$ as a measure of the algorithm fairness.
+We can use ratio P_i of the allocated resources G_i to the requested resources B_i of the particular traffic flow demand $P_i = (G_i/P_i) \times 100$ as a measure of the algorithm fairness.
 Three types of fairness index are possible [15]: balanced fairness, max-min fairness and proportional fairness.
+Many of researches including [21] [24] used maxmin approach as a tool to achieve fair distribution of network resources among traffic classes.
+Max-min fairness assumes that is not possible to increase rate of any connection without decreasing a rate of maximum value allocated to another connection.
 According to the results shown in this reference, proportional type of fairness is the most suitable type in the case when the network resources are distributed among different traffic classes and when the adaptive method of resource allocation is used.
 In the same paper, fairness index J for the proportional type of fairness among n traffic classes is proposed as such: